Salrahim21/dsc-phase-1-project-v3/README.md

 ### ✈️ Key Findings
 1. The **Cessna** aircraft type has the highest accident rate, while **grumman** has the lowest.
 2. **Landing and Takeoff phases** are the riskiest, contributing to most severe accidents.
 3. **Adverse weather conditions** significantly increase accident severity.
+The link to the presentation pdf is [https://github.com/Salrahim21/dsc-phase-1-project-v3/blob/master/presentation%20pdf.pdf]

 ## 📜 Commit History
 - Regular updates demonstrating project progression